The Hellcats

 The Hellcats, also known as Biker Babes, is a 1968 outlaw biker film starring Ross Hagen and directed by Robert F. Slatzer.
 It was featured on the television series Mystery Science Theater 3000 as the 9th episode of season two.

+The script was originally written by James Gordon White.

 Plot

 As the film opens, a motorcycle gang called the Hellcats is burying their deceased leader, Big Daddy, while being watched from a distance by two groups.
 One group consists of Detective Dave Chapman and his partner, who have been monitoring the Hellcats and their criminal activity.
 The other group is mobster Mr. Adrian and his henchmen.
 Adrian uses the Hellcats to move narcotics from Mexico into California, and, unknown to the gang, had Big Daddy killed after learning he was an informant for Chapman.
-Adrian and his goons decide to kill Chapman to end his investigation, and a sniper murders him on a romantic day out with his fiancee, Linda.
+Adrian and his goons decide to kill Chapman to end his investigation, and a sniper murders him on a romantic day out with his fiancée, Linda.

 Following this, Dave's brother Monte, a sergeant in the United States Army, returns from active duty only to learn of his brother's death.
 Linda and Monte learn of the Hellcats from Dave's notes and decide to get revenge.
 Posing as a biker couple, they meet the Hellcats at their usual hangout, a dive bar called "Moonfire Inn."
 Monte has difficulty getting respect from the gang's new leader, Snake, but adopts a gruff, defensive attitude that seems to impress Sheila, the driving force of the Hellcats and their contact with Adrian.
 Monte and Linda watch a drunken gang party from the sidelines, looking for chances to gather information.
 One of Adrian's henchmen comes in with orders for Sheila from Adrian.
 When he turns aggressive after being rejected by Sheila, Monte comes to her rescue and manages to get a look at the note with Sheila's orders, learning that the drugs originate in Mexico.

 The gang takes the party to the country, where they continue to drink, dance, and take drugs.
 A rival gang arrives and their leader challenges Snake to a bike race which devolves into a brawl.
 After Monte stops the brawl, the Hellcats question his toughness.
 To stay in their good graces, he accepts a test of endurance with Snake: Each man is tied by his feet to an all terrain vehicle while he holds onto a bar tied to another ATV.
 Both riders engage their engines and the man must last at least fifteen seconds being pulled between the two.
 Snake loses, and Monte gains the respect of the gang and has sex with Sheila.
 While this is going on, Linda retreats to the main party area and is offered heroin by Six-Pack.
 With hard evidence of the Hellcats' drug running, Linda accepts an invitation from Sheila to join her on her ride to pick up more drugs from their supplier, a man named Scorpio.